Directors of Ibnu Sina Institute since 1997

 Dato’ Seri Mohd Najib Tun Abdul Razak

 The Einstein Laboratory was officially inaugurated at Dewan Sultan Iskandar by Dato’ Seri Mohd Najib Tun Abdul Razak, Minister of Education of Malaysia.
-In the speech, UTM was challenged by the minister to develop progressive scientific society, the society which not only able to use technology but also
+In the speech, UTM was challenged by the minister to develop progressive scientific society, the society which not only able to use technology but also to the advancement of scientific culture and advanced technology.

 A letter from Registrar Office to Dean of Faculty of Science, UTM, Prof. Dr. Azhari Salleh informed that the Board of Directors of UTM approved the establishment of Ibnu Sina Institute for Fundamental Science Studies (IIS).